What Is a 1095-A Tax Form?

 What’s on a 1095-A tax form?
 There are three parts of the Form 1095-A:

 - Recipient information — This gives basic info about you (and spouse, if applicable), the policy issuer, and the dates of your insurance policy.

 - Coverage household — This gives info on all members of the household covered by your insurance (Ex: Name, date of birth, coverage start and end date).

 - Household information — This gives info about the premium tax credit, including monthly premium amounts for your plan, benchmark plan, and monthly premium tax credit advances

-To get help reconciling your Advance Premium Tax Credit, make an appointment with one of our ACA Specialists.
-And, remember to bring your Form 1095-A.
+To get help reconciling your Advance Premium Tax Credit, make an appointment with one of our tax professionals.
+Remember to bring your IRS Form 1095-A.

 You should receive your Form 1095-A in the mail by mid-February.
 You might also be able to get your 1095-A form online through your HealthCare.gov account by mid-January.